Intelligent IoT-based robot to navigate the office and water plants

 Moving platform

-Regarding hardware, the robotics team opted for a modular system, which included a moving platform containing electronics, a water storage tank, a battery, and a two-level elevator system.
-We used the aluminum profile of the V-Slot format to assemble the robot’s frame for its durability and lightness, enabling improved maneuverability and reduced energy consumption.
+For the hardware, the robotics team chose a modular system that included a moving platform with electronics, a water storage tank, a battery, and a two-level elevator system.
+We used a V-Slot aluminum profile to assemble the robot’s frame because it is durable and lightweight, which supports better maneuverability and lower energy consumption.

-Instead of standard differential drives, we implemented omni-wheels at the corners of the robot to ensure smooth navigation.
-Omni-wheels, or omnidirectional wheels, present small disks (rollers) around the circumference that can rotate on their axis or perpendicularly, driving the entire system easily.
-In this way, the robot can move in any direction without rotating the main structure, using only the difference in velocity between each wheel.
+Instead of standard differential drives, we placed omni-wheels at the corners of the robot to support smooth navigation.
+Omni-wheels, or omnidirectional wheels, have small rollers around the circumference that can rotate on their own axis or perpendicularly.
+So, the robot moves in any direction without rotating the main structure, using only the difference in velocity between each wheel.

-Flowers are displayed on employees’ desks, shelves, racks, high bookcases, and other places that are hard to access for employees.
-Rather than building a high robot, our experts assembled a lifting mechanism based on sliding rollers, eliminating the need for labor-intensive and economically inefficient bookcase-high construction.
-With OpenBuilds’ V-Slot profile parts, we fixed the elevator steps rigidly to each other with carriages and rollers that slide along the lifting mechanism.
-Ultimately, the carriages are moved by a belt stretched between a motor and tensioning unit mounted on the other side.
+Flowers are placed on employees’ desks, shelves, racks, high bookcases, and other spots that are hard to reach.
+To avoid building a bookcase-high robot, our experts assembled a lifting mechanism based on sliding rollers.
+With OpenBuilds V-Slot profile parts, we fixed the elevator steps rigidly to each other with carriages and rollers that slide along the lifting mechanism.
+The carriages are moved by a belt stretched between a motor and a tensioning unit mounted on the other side.

-At the top of the last elevator step, we implemented a servo motor that unfolds a carbon fiber rod for watering flowers connected with a peristaltic pump installed in the water tank.
-Unlike standard rotary pumps, which are sensitive to the volume of liquid, we adopted peristaltic pumps, which squeeze an elastic tube through rollers on the circumference, and push the liquid out.
-Compared to standard pumps, these mechanisms have a much slower pumping speed but can lift liquid to a much greater height.
+At the top of the last elevator step, we installed a servo motor that unfolds a carbon fiber rod for watering flowers.
+The rod is connected to a peristaltic pump installed in the water tank.
+Standard rotary pumps are sensitive to the volume of liquid, so we used peristaltic pumps, which squeeze an elastic tube through rollers on the circumference and push the liquid out.
+Compared to standard pumps, these mechanisms have a much slower pumping speed, but they can lift liquid to a much greater height.

 Embedded